Waboodoo/HTTP-Shortcuts/docs/advanced.md

 The HTTP Shortcuts supports basic certificate pinning.
 You'll find the option for it on the Settings screen.
 Each entry you add here consists of a hostname pattern and the certificate fingerprint.
 The hostname pattern defines for which domain name(s) the pinning should be used.
 The following formats are supported:

 - Exact matching host names.
 E.g. `example.com` would match only that domain itself, no subdomains
 - Wildcard for all subdomains (but not subdomains of those subdomains).
 Use the asterisks character for this.
-E.g. `*.example.com` would match `foo.exmaple.com` and `bar.example.com`, but not `example.com` or `foo.bar.example.com`
+E.g. `*.example.com` would match `foo.example.com` and `bar.example.com`, but not `example.com` or `foo.bar.example.com`
-- Wildcard for all subdomains and arbirtarily many subdomains of those.
+- Wildcard for all subdomains and arbitrarily many subdomains of those.
 Use two asterisks characters for this.
 E.g. `**.example.com` would match `example.com`, `foo.example.com` as well as `foo.bar.example.com`

 The fingerprint has to be either the SHA-1 or SHA-256 fingerprint of your server's certificate, e.g. `7B:50:2C:...:3F:5E`.
 One easy way to get this fingerprint (although, technically not secure, so you better know what you're doing) is to enter the wrong value first and find the correct value in the error message you get back after executing a shortcut that uses it.